jhoek/UncommonSense.PowerShell.TypeData/README.md

 </Types>
 ```

-You could then use redirection, `Out-File` or `Set-Content` to send the XML to type extension file, that can be loaded with `Update-TypeData` or be made part of your own PowerShell module.
+You could then use redirection, `Out-File` or `Set-Content` to send the XML to type extension file, which can be loaded into your PowerShell session using `Update-TypeData`, or can be made part of your own PowerShell module.

-> Note: The alias for `New-Type` is `_Type` instead of `Type`, because PowerShell installs `Type` at a higher scope level as an alias for `Get-Content`.